Poorhouse Rock: Plot

-On Saturday night, Marge sends Homer, Bart, Lisa and Maggie away to stop them from disrupting her girls' night with Sarah Wiggum, Bernice Hibbert, Miss Hoover and Luann Van Houten where they binge drink while watching Tunnelton.
-The next morning, a severely hungover Marge insists that Homer drive the kids to church in her place.
-In Sunday school, Bart shows his class a humiliating supercut of Homer acting out, causing Homer to fear that Bart does not respect him.
-After Marge suggests that she felt proud of her father when he took her to his job one day, Homer takes Bart to the power plant, where he is won over by the privileges and high pay that Homer earns.
-Bart declares that he wants to be a nuclear safety inspector like his father, but while he is at the power plant the next day, a janitor tells him that Homer's job does not exist for the current generation.
-Through song, the janitor explains the build-up and eventual decline of the middle class, and Lisa raps on how higher standards in education and rising cost of student loans will stop Bart from taking over Homer's position.
+During a Saturday night hang out with her friends, Simpson family matriarch Marge sends her husband Homer, son Bart, daughter Lisa, and youngest Maggie away to have a calm night of drinking with her friends while watching the period piece television series "Tunnelton".
+The next morning, a severely hungover Marge insists that Homer should drive the kids to church in her place.
+In Sunday school, Bart shows his class a supercut of Homer acting foolish and angry, and, seeing it, Homer is humiliated and starts to fear that Bart does not respect him.
+After Marge asserts that she felt proud of her father when he took her to his job one day, Homer takes Bart to the Nuclear power plant where he works; Bart is quickly won over by the privileges and high pay that Homer earns without doing much work.

-Bart then argues that he can make a living through selling cryptocurrency or as a social media influencer, but the janitor finds it unlikely.
-Various elderly residents of Springfield complain about their bad political candidates, whom they vote for due to fearmongering on social media.
-Bart gives up and accepts that he has no future, but the janitor follows him to his treehouse and implores him to burn the system and reform it, which Bart takes literally by taking off his clothes and throwing them onto a barbecue grill.
-As the treehouse goes up in flames, Bart fearfully admits that he does want to live to see the future.
-He is rescued by some firemen, who tell him about their job benefits and security.
-Bart then realizes that his true future is in firefighting, as there will always be fires in the world for him to put out.
+Bart declares that he wants to be a nuclear safety inspector like his father, but, when he comes to the plant the next day, a janitor tells Bart that Homer's job does not exist for the current or any upcoming generation.
+Through song, the janitor explains the build-up and eventual decline of the middle class, and Lisa raps on how higher standards in education and rising cost of student loans will stop Bart from taking over Homer's position or be able to pay his bills while leaving money for his wants.

-During the credits, Homer and Marge discuss their bewilderment over the episode's musical nature, and contemplate using their home insurance payout to renovate their charred backyard, only to be informed by Lisa that their homeowners' policy does not cover musical numbers.
+Bart then argues that he can make a living through the internet, but the janitor finds it unlikely.
+Various elderly residents of Springfield sing about the increasingly poor political candidates they are forced to vote for, doing so only because of fearmongering on social media.
+Bart gives up and accepts he has no future, but the janitor follows him to his treehouse and implores him to burn the system and reform it, which Bart takes literally by starting a fire.
+As the treehouse goes up in flames, Bart fearfully admits that he does want to live to see the future, and he is subsequently rescued by several firemen, who tell him about their job benefits and security.
+Bart then realizes that his future is in firefighting, as there will always be fires in the world for him to put out.